This article has links to products and services we love, which we may make commission from.

 Don’t be surprised to see cyclists pedalling away or campervans trying to get by.

-These Scottish roads have areas by the side of the road called ‘passing places’ – it’s customary to pull in and let someone by.
+These Scottish roads have areas by the side called ‘passing places’—it’s customary to pull in and let someone by.

-Please remember that this road is used every day by locals, it’s not just a challenge for holidaymakers.
+Please remember that locals use this road daily; it’s not just a challenge for holidaymakers.

 Applecross